-XLS to CSV Converter — Free Online
+Excel to CSV Converter — Free Online

 About XLS to CSV Conversion

 XLS to CSV is the conversion that bridges authoring formats and distribution formats.
 XLS is good at one job, CSV is good at another, and most knowledge work involves moving content from one to the other and back.
 FileChange handles XLS to CSV entirely in your browser — your document content is read locally, the conversion happens on your own CPU, and the resulting CSV downloads straight to your device.
 Nothing leaves your machine, which matters when the document contains personal information, client work, financial data, or anything else you would not want sitting in someone else's log files.
+A legacy .xls file packs its data inside an old binary container that many modern import tools simply refuse to read, whereas CSV is the plainest tabular text there is.
+This conversion liberates the rows from that aging wrapper and hands them over as clean, universally parseable data.

 Why People Convert XLS to CSV

 Documents move in two directions: editable to fixed-layout (Word → PDF, HTML → PDF) and fixed-layout to editable (PDF → Word, PDF → Text).
 The first is about distribution and printing — you need the document to look identical on every device, you do not want anyone editing it accidentally, and you might want to sign it.
 The second is about reuse — you need to copy the text into another document, search across it, or feed the content into a script or database.
 XLS to CSV is one of these directions, and FileChange handles it cleanly using the open-source libraries that already power similar features in browsers and OS-level tools.
+You convert XLS to CSV when you need the data out of a dated binary workbook and into something a script, database, or importer will accept without complaint.
+Older systems and command-line tools that balk at .xls happily ingest CSV, so flattening the legacy file to comma-separated text is often the only way to get that data moving again.

 How to Convert XLS to CSV Online